How to provide stock availability?

 - Get step-by-step plan of transfer to implementation of the “extraction” system of stock management.

-Seminar is of current interest for the companies in the sphere of retail, distribution, and production.
+Demonstration is of current interest for the companies in the sphere of retail, distribution, and production.